alanjones2/streamlit-chart-varieties/article.md

 st.altair_chart(fig + trend)
 ```

-This is fundamentall the same chart but we have specified the x axis in a different way (using the `alt.X()` function).
-By doing this we can pass values for the scale and here we specifiy thay the x scale should begin at 20000 and end at 70000.
+This is fundamentally the same chart but we have specified the x axis in a different way (using the `alt.X()` function).
+By doing this we can pass values for the scale and here we specify that the x scale should begin at 20000 and end at 70000.
 This code gives us a better rendition.

 ![](images/alt-scatter2.png)